DSpace/DSpace/dspace/docs/DrumWufooFeedback.md

 ## Introduction

-This page describes the DRUM Wufoo feedback functionality, as of DSpace 7.
+This page describes the DRUM Wufoo feedback functionality.

 The Wufoo feedback functionality replaces the stock DSpace feedback functionality with a Wufoo form.